 We next report the results of matching the written transcriptions of the auditory sounds back to the original environmental sounds.
 Remarkably, participants were able to guess the correct meaning of a word that was transcribed from an imitation that had been repeated up to 8 times, b = 0.83 (SE = 0.13) log-odds, odds = -0.18, z = 6.46, p < 0.001 (Fig. 5B).
 This was true for True seed questions containing the actual seed generating the transcribed imitation, b = 0.75 (SE = 0.15) log-odds, z = 4.87, p < 0.001, and for Category match questions where participants had to associate transcriptions with a particular category of environmental sounds, b = 1.02 (SE = 0.16) log-odds, z = 6.39, p < 0.001.
 The effect of generation did not vary across these question types, b = 0.05 (SE = 0.10) log-odds, z = 0.47, p = 0.638.
 The results of matching "transcriptions" directly of the environmental sounds are shown in Fig. S5.

 Figure 5 Repeated imitations retained category resemblance.
-A. Change in matching accuracy over generations of imitations, shown as predictions of the generalized linear mixed effects models with ±1 SE of the model predictions.
+A. Accuracy of matching vocal imitations to original seed sounds as a function of the generation during which the imitation was produced.
+Curves show predictions of the generalized linear mixed effects models with ±1 SE of the model predictions.
 The "category advantage" (Category match vs. Specific match) increased over generations, while the "true seed advantage" (True seed v.
 Category match) decreased (see main text), suggesting that imitations lose within-category information more rapidly than between-category information.
-B. Change in matching accuracy for transcriptions of imtiations into English-sounding words.
+B. Accuracy of matching original environmental sounds to the transcriptions of the imitations (e.g., water splashing sound to “boococucuwich”) .
 Transcriptions of imitations could still be matched back to the category of sound that motivated the original imitation even after 8 generations.
-Match accuracy for the subset of imitations that were transcribed is shown for comparison.
+Circles show matching accuracy for the corresponding vocal imitations.

 Discussion

-We found that after being repeated up to 8 times, imitations retained a resemblance to the environmental sound that motivated them, even after being transcribed into orthographic forms.
+Even after being repeated up to 8 times, imitations retained a resemblance to the environmental sound that motivated them, even after being transcribed into orthographic forms.
 For imitations, but not for transcriptions, this resemblance was stronger for the category of environmental sound than the actual seed sound, suggesting that through repetition, the imitations were becoming more categorical.
 This result supports the results of Experiment 1 in demonstrating another aspect of wordlike-ness achieved through repeated imitation: Words, in addition to being stable in acoustic and orthographic forms, are also categorical, denoting all members of a category equally as opposed to identifying individual category members.
 Repeating imitations of environmental sounds is sufficient to remove some of the individuating characteristics of the imitation while retaining a category-based resemblance.

 The reason the same effect was not observed in matching accuracy for transcriptions is unknown.
 One possible reason is that the process of transcribing a non-linguistic vocalization into a written word encourages transcribers to emphasize individuating information about the vocalization.
 However, the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions are still carrying some category information.
 Another possible reason is that by subsetting the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were more diagnostic of category information.